-Note: As stated in HOOP Policy 59, Sexual Misconduct, Complainants are encouraged to notify UT Police, a Campus Security Authority, or other campus authority and local law enforcement if a crime of domestic violence, dating violence, sexual assault or stalking occurs.
+Note: As stated in HOOP Policy 59, Prohibition of Sexual Harassment & Sexual Misconduct, complainants are encouraged to notify UT Police, a Campus Security Authority, or other campus authority and local law enforcement if a crime of dating violence, domestic violence, sexual assault or stalking occurs.
 However, complainants have the option to decline notifying authorities or to involve law enforcement and campus authorities or to notify such authorities anonymously.
-In such cases, accommodations and protective measures are still available if requested by a complainant, regardless of their decision to not report to law enforcement.
+In such cases, supportive measures are still available to a complainant, regardless of their decision to not report to law enforcement.
 Please note however, UT Police can assist complainants in notifying local law enforcement authorities if desired.
-The availability of such assistance is provided by the Title IX office via written notice to all victims of sexual misconduct.
-In this same written notice, victims are also informed of their ability to decline notification of law enforcement authorities.

-Victims and/or witnesses to acts of sexual assault, sexual harassment, domestic violence, stalking, and dating violence are encouraged to report these incidents to the Title IX office, the police or both.
+Victims and/or witnesses to acts of dating violence, domestic violence, sexual assault, sexual harassment, or stalking are encouraged to report these incidents to the Title IX office, the police or both.
 Once notified of one of these crimes, the University and UT Police will work collaboratively to care for the physical needs of the victim and preserve any forensic evidence associated with the offense.
 In most cases, uniformed first responders will make the initial contact with the victim.
 Police will listen to the victim's account, identify potential witnesses, develop suspect(s) and preserve/ collect evidence from the crime scene.
 EMS may be called to treat the victim's physical injuries.

-Procedures Following a Crime of Domestic Violence, Dating Violence, Sexual Assault, or Stalking
+Procedures Following a Crime of Dating Violence, Domestic Violence, Sexual Assault, or Stalking

-If you are the victim of dating violence, domestic violence, sexual assault or stalking it is important to preserve evidence that may assist in proving that the alleged offense occurred, or that may be helpful in obtaining a protection order.
+If you're the victim of dating violence, domestic violence, sexual assault or stalking it's important to preserve evidence that may assist in proving that the alleged offense occurred, or that may be helpful in obtaining a protection order.

 Victims of sexual assault will be encouraged to immediately seek medical treatment and have a free forensic examination performed at an area hospital by a specially trained Sexual Assault Nurse Examiner (SANE).

 These healthcare professionals help begin the recovery process.
 They also document injuries and preserve evidence should the victim wish to prosecute an identified suspect.
 When appropriate, UT Police will file charges and arrest offenders.
-These important exams do not require filing a police report but help to preserve evidence in case victims decide to file a police report at a later date.
-If victims do not opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.
+These important exams don't require filing a police report but help to preserve evidence in case victims decide to file a police report at a later date.
+If victims don't opt for forensic evidence collection, health care providers can still treat injuries and take steps to address concerns of pregnancy and/or sexually transmitted infections.

 Victims of sexual assault, domestic violence, stalking, and dating violence are encouraged to also preserve evidence, if they have any, that would be useful to investigators and/or police.
 Such evidence may include phone and text message records, social media posts and messages, photographs, and videos.
 In cases of sexual assault, a forensic exam can performed by a Sexual Assault Nurse Examiner (SANE) within 4 days of the incident, regardless of whether you choose to file police report.
-It is recommended that the exam be performed as soon as possible and that you avoid changing clothes, douching, or showering prior to the exam.
+It's recommended that the exam be performed as soon as possible and that you avoid changing clothes, douching, or showering prior to the exam.